KrishanBhasin/security-advice/index.md

 ## Anti-Virus

-Uninstall all anti-virus software .
-Having antivirus is like putting a hole in your stomach to monitor for food poisoning; it creates more problems than it solves.

-The only exception is Windows Defender.
-It is safe to use, and turning it on will help you un-install other antivirus programs.
+Keep your Anti-Virus up to date. **Do not *ever* attempt use pirated antivirus software.**

+If your antivirus is set up by your employer, leave the settings as-is.

+Given the choice, on your personal Windows 10 computer use Windows Defender.
+It is free and outperforms almost all commercial antivirus software.
 [Follow instructions here](https://docs.microsoft.com/en-us/intune-user-help/turn-on-defender-windows)

 ## Email

 Your personal email account holds the keys to your online life, and will be the primary target for attackers.
 Use Gmail for your personal email, and Chrome as your web browser.

 Don’t have sensitive conversations over email.
-Use Signal or WhatsApp (see below).
+Use WhatsApp (see below).

 Don’t give any apps permissions to read or write your email inbox.

 Make sure your email is protected with by multi factor authentication.

-If you can afford to purchase a [security key (£20, recommended)](https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/) follow [instructions here](https://techsolidarity.org/resources/security_key_gmail.htm) to set it up.
+**We highly recommend you set up Google Advanced Protection**; [follow the instructions here](https://landing.google.com/advancedprotection/).
+In order to do this you will need two Security Keys; [these cost around £20](https://www.amazon.co.uk/Yubico-Security-Key-USB-Authentication/dp/B07BYSB7FK/)

 Otherwise, use app-based multi factor authentication; [click here and follow this guide](https://authy.com/guides/gmail/)